sarahquigley/milk-mustache/_posts/recipes/2013-02-18-chocolate-chip-coconut-slices.md

 > — Emily Dickinson

 {: .dropcap }
-I live near Trout Lake, which is surrounded by a park called John Hendry, although few people seem to call it that.
+Trout Lake is surrounded by a park called John Hendry, although few people seem to call it that.
 John Hendry was a lumber tycoon (which is a fittingly Canadian thing to be) and had a sawmill there, until his daughter Aldyen donated the land to the Park Board.
 So the park became John Hendry park, and it's an excellent park, with swimming, tennis courts, bike paths, an ice rink and so much more.

 It's lovely in the way that you hope a park will be.
 Strangers pilot tiny toy sail boats in the shallows of the lake.
 Someone's grandfather launches a kite, and a child runs after it, until caught by an updraft it soars beyond reach.
-Bounding dogs chase anything chaseable (kids, sticks, pigeons and other dogs), roll in the grass, splash at ducks doing duck things and send them flying for less canine rocked waters.
+Bounding dogs chase anything that can be chased (kids, sticks, pigeons and other dogs), roll in the grass, splash at ducks doing duck things and send them flying for less canine rocked waters.
 At the right time of year, barbecues fill the park with heady umami scents of wood smoke and grilling meat.

 {% include image-group.html images="DSCF0593.jpg" entry=page %}